thejsway/thejsway/manuscript/chapter02.md

 Add the necessary code to swap the values of variables `number1` and `number2`.

+!!! tip

-T> This exercise has several valid solutions.
+    This exercise has several valid solutions.
 You may use more than two variables to solve it.